ElisaNguyen/Pokerator/README.md

 This project has been developed in the frame of the Advanced Project in Natural Language Processing at the University of Twente.
 The project authors are Dominique Geissler (@domi151), Elisa Nguyen (@ElisaNguyen) and Daphne Theodorakopoulos (@daphne12345).

-This project contains the Python files and Python notebooks created.
+This project contains the Python files, models and Python notebooks created.